-- Battery Charging Circuit (JP1) To disable the local battery charger, cut jumper JP1.
-When this jumper is cut, an external charger listed for fire protective signaling is required - Optional MPM-4 Voltmeter/Ammeter To enable charger current measurement with the MPM-4, cut jumper JP1 and plug-in the MPM-4 connector to the P3 header - Earth Fault Detection (R27) To disable local earth fault detection, cut resistor R27.
-Note that Earth Fault detection is required in Canada - Trouble Supervision (R63, D31, JP2) These components are used to configure local trouble reporting through the remote power supply trouble contact.
-Refer to "Trouble Supervision" on page 13, for a complete description - Delay AC Loss Reporting (R76 and R134) When a DACT (Digital Alarm Communicator/Transmitter) is installed in the FACP (Fire Alarm Control Panel), the reporting of an AC loss condition to a Central Station must be delayed.
-With 24-hour battery standby, cut resistor R134 to delay AC loss reporting for eight hours.
-With 60-hour battery standby, cut resistors R76 and R134 to delay the report by 16 hours. - Disable Resettable Power Function for Output Circuit #2 or #4 (R175 and R176): - ✓ Cut resistor R175 to make Output #2 nonresettable power - ✓ Cut resistor R176 to make Output #4 nonresettable power
+- Battery Charging Circuit (JP1) To disable local battery charger, cut jumper JP1 (an external charger listed for fire protective signaling is required). - Optional MPM-4F Voltmeter/Ammeter To enable charger current measurement with MPM-4F, cut JP1 and plug-in MPM-4F connector to the P3 header. - Earth Fault Detection (R27) To disable local earth fault detection, cut resistor R27.
+Note that Earth Fault detection is required in Canada. - Trouble Supervision (R63, D31, JP2) These components are used to configure local trouble reporting through the remote power supply trouble contact.
+Refer to the Trouble Supervision section for a complete description. - Delay AC Loss Reporting (R76 and R134) When a Digital Alarm Communicator Transmitter (DACT) is installed in the FACP, the reporting of an AC loss condition to a central station must be delayed.
+With 24-hour battery standby, cut R134 to delay AC loss reporting for 8 hours.
+With 60-hour battery standby, cut R76 and R134 to delay the report by 16 hours. - Disable Resettable Power Function for Output Circuit #2 or #4 (R175 and R176).
+Cut R175 to make Output #2 nonresettable power.
+Cut R176 to make Output #4 nonresettable power.